ElmWer/pyLEC/README.md

-    LEC: Largest Empty Circle between Points in a flat plane also know as Pole of Inaccessibility
+    LEC: Largest Empty Circle between Points in a flat plane also know as Pole of Inaccessibility problem.
-    problem

     see: https://en.wikipedia.org/wiki/Largest_empty_sphere